 • Limited Access

 Another factor impacting these buildings is, that with COVID-19 present, most common amenity spaces like swimming pools, roof terraces, lounge areas, and fitness centres are closed in condominium complexes until further notice.
 With many of the features of these buildings no longer available for use, buyers are expressing resistance to not being able to see the amenity spaces to determine their condition and personal appeal.
 They're also balking at paying common fees for amenities that are inaccessible, especially when those fees are on the higher side.
-Also compounding the situation is that the limited number of elevator banks in high-density towers are slow at the best of times - but now they are restricted to only a few occupants for safety - which means long wait-times to get in and out of a building.
+Also compounding the situation is that the limited number of elevator banks in high-density towers are slow at the best of times - but now those which are following a protocol are restricting access to only a few occupants for safety - which means long wait-times to get in and out of a building.
 I'm also aware that some condominium boards have told owners that realtors cannot show any suites for sale or rent, which is legally tenuous but occurring.

 What were once selling features for these lifestyle condominiums are now considered liabilities by many, so anticipate a period of time where the residual fear of the pandemic prevents Buyers from attaching the same premium they once did for these kinds of amenities.